gajaret/go-rest-api-example/README.md

 - Default Swagger Docs doesn't use generated OpenAPI3 Spec
 - Docker Run make targets are for build server for now
 - LintCI should be fixed

+## Running on Kubernetes

+### Requirements
+1. minikube
+2. kubectl

+### Steps
+1. We will use the minikube's internal Docker daemon to run and test our images.
+Through this we skip the need to pull images from artifactory.

+        eval $(minikube docker-env)

+2. Build the docker image

+        docker build -t goexample .

+3. Create a namespace so that we have all resources under a single separate scope

+        kubectl create namespace goexample

+4. Create the Persistent Volume for mongoDB

+        kubectl create --namespace=goexample -f kubernetes/mongo-pv.yaml

+5. Create the Persistent Volume Claim for mongoDB

+        kubectl create --namespace=goexample -f kubernetes/mongo-pvc.yaml

+6. Create a deployment for mongoDB

+        kubectl create --namespace=goexample -f kubernetes/mongo-deployment.yaml

+7. Create a service for mongoDB

+        kubectl create --namespace=goexample -f kubernetes/mongo-svc.yaml

+8. Create a deployment for the API

+        kubectl create --namespace=goexample -f kubernetes/goexample-deployment.yaml

+9. Create a service for the API

+        kubectl create --namespace=goexample -f kubernetes/goexample-svc.yaml

+10. Create an ingress to expose the service out of the VM

+        kubectl create --namespace=goexample -f kubernetes/ingress.yaml

+11. Get the IP address of the minikube vm and the entry to the `/etc/hosts`

+        minikube ip
+        192.168.64.3 go-example.info